Observation of a threshold enhancement in the $\pi^+\pi^-$ spectrum in $\psi(3686) \rightarrow \pi^{+}\pi^{-}J/\psi$ decays

-Due to the limitations in detector resolution and efficiency, the properties of reconstructed data may differ from those of theoretical truth level.
 Detector resolution and efficiency distort the measured spectrum.
 To confront theoretical models with data, we unfold the binned spectrum (background subtracted) using a response matrix obtained from signal MC.
 The iterative Bayesian method~\cite{DAgostini:1994fjx, Richardson:1972hli, Lucy:1974yx} implemented in {\sc RooUnfold} software package~\cite{Brenner:2019lmf, Adye:2011gm} is employed with four iterations.